dadada/ns-3-leo/doc/leo.rst

 The source code for the module lives in the directory ``contrib/leo``.

 This module provides a mobility model for LEO satellites, propagation loss models for satellite to satellite and satellite to ground transmission.
 It also includes a simplistic model of the inter-satellite and satellite-ground channels and the associated network devices.
-It contains required helpers to build a LEO satellite network based on configurable parameters or import mobility data from TLE files.
+It contains helpers to build a LEO satellite network based on configurable parameters or import mobility data from TLE files.

 References
 ==========